Our story

 It's built for traders, not enterprises

 The software industry's default answer to wholesale complexity is "buy an ERP."
 ERPs are designed for 200-person companies with IT departments.
-Most wholesalers I know have 3-15 employees and zero tolerance for six-week implementations.
-Katalogo does 80% of what an ERP does, in 30 minutes of setup, for $0-65/month.
+Most wholesalers I know have 3-15 employees and zero tolerance for six-week implementations or sales discovery calls.
+Katalogo does 80% of what an ERP does, in about 15 minutes of self-serve setup, for the price of a breakfast to a dinner depending on plan.

 The team